-In terms of the most recent evidence of housing need, the Council are now able to demonstrate a five year supply and it is therefore considered that Policy RAP1 should no longer be considered as out-of-date.
-Whilst greater weight can be attributed to Policy RAP1 it must also be recognised that the current Local Plan covered the period from 1996-2011 and therefore makes no provision for the future housing needs of the District.
-The weight afforded to Policy RAP1 must therefore be carefully considered when assessing this particular application site, as it is clearly contrary to the direction of travel for the District's emerging policies relating to the strategic urban extensions.
+When the previous application W/15/0271 was considered by Members in May 2015 (and in terms of the most recent evidence of housing need at that time) Officers considered that the Council were able to demonstrate a five year housing supply and Policy RAP1 should therefore be no longer considered out-of-date.
+Subsequently greater weight was attributed to Policy RAP1, however it was advised that this weight must be carefully considered as the current Local Plan covered the period from 1996-2011 and therefore no provision is made for the future housing needs of the District, which is clearly contrary to the direction of travel for the District's emerging policies relating to the strategic urban extensions.